-- 1. If the customs value of the imported goods cannot be determined under the provisions of Articles 1 through 6, inclusive, the customs value shall be determined using reasonable means consistent with the principles and general provisions of this Agreement and of Article VII of GATT 1994 and on the basis of data available in the country of importation. - 2.
-No customs value shall be determined under the provisions of this Article on the basis of: - (a) the selling price in the country of importation of goods produced in such country; - (b) a system which provides for the acceptance for customs purposes of the higher of two alternative values:
+1. If the customs value of the imported goods cannot be determined under the provisions of Articles 1 to 6, inclusive, the customs value shall be determined using reasonable means consistent with the principles and general provisions of this Agreement and of Article VII of the General Agreement and on the basis of data available in the country of importation.

+2. No customs value shall be determined under the provisions of this Article on the basis of:

-- (c) the price of goods on the domestic market of the country of exportation; - (d) the cost of production other than computed values which have been determined for identical or similar goods in accordance with the provisions of Article 6; - (e) the price of the goods for export to a country other than the country of importation; - (f) minimum customs values; or - (g) arbitrary or fictitious values. - 3.
-If the importer so requests, the importer shall be informed in writing of the customs value determined under the provisions of this Article and the method used to determine such value.
+- (a) the selling price in the country of importation of goods produced in such country; - (b) a system which provides for the acceptance for customs purposes of the higher of two alternative values; - (c) the price of goods on the domestic market of the country of exportation; - (d) the cost of production other than computed values which have been determined for identical or similar goods in accordance with the provisions of Article 6; - (e) the price of the goods for export to a country other than the country of importation; - (f) minimum customs values; or

+(g) arbitrary or fictitious values.

+3. If he so requests, the importer shall be informed in writing of the customs value determined under the provisions of this Article and the method used to determine such value.

-- 1. In determining the customs value under the provisions of Article 1, there shall be added to the price actually paid or payable for the imported goods: - (a) the following, to the extent that they are incurred by the buyer but are not included in the price actually paid or payable for the goods: - (i) commissions and brokerage, except buying commissions; - (ii) the cost of containers which are treated as being one for customs purposes with the goods in question; - (iii) the cost of packing whether for labour or materials; - (b) the value, apportioned as appropriate, of the following goods and services where supplied directly or indirectly by the buyer free of charge or at reduced cost for use in connection with the production and sale for export of the imported goods, to the extent that such value has not been included in the price actually paid or payable: - (i) materials, components, parts and similar items incorporated in the imported goods; - (ii) tools, dies, moulds and similar items used in the production of the imported goods; - (iii) materials consumed in the production of the imported goods; - (iv) engineering, development, artwork, design work, plans and sketches, undertaken elsewhere than in the country of importation and necessary for the production of the imported goods;1
+1. In determining the customs value under the provisions of Article 1, there shall be added to the price actually paid or payable for the imported goods:

+- (a) the following, to the extent that they are incurred by the buyer but are not included in the price actually paid or payable for the goods: - (i) commissions and brokerage, except buying commissions; - (ii)the cost of containers which are treated as being one for customs purposes with the goods in question; - (iii) the cost of packing whether for labour or materials; - (b) the value, apportioned as appropriate, of the following goods and services where supplied directly or indirectly by the buyer free of charge or at reduced cost for use in connection with the production and sale for export of the imported goods, to the extent that such value has not been included in the price actually paid or payable: - (i) materials, components, parts and similar items incorporated in the imported goods; - (ii)tools, dies, moulds and similar items used in the production of the imported goods; - (iii)materials consumed in the production of the imported goods; - (iv)engineering, development, artwork, design work, and plans and sketches undertaken elsewhere than in the country of importation and necessary for the production of the imported goods; - (c) royalties and licence fees related to the goods being valued that the buyer must pay, either directly or indirectly, as a condition of sale of the goods being valued, to the extent that such royalties and fees are not included in the price actually paid or payable; - (d) the value of any part of the proceeds of any subsequent resale, disposal or use of the imported goods that accrues directly or indirectly to the seller.